laurens-lamberts/react-native-popout/README.md

 > [!WARNING]
 > This library is still in development.
 It is not yet ready for production use.

-A popout-style transition using [reanimated](https://www.reanimated2.com), [react-native-skia](https://github.com/Shopify/react-native-skia) and [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/).
+A popout-style transition using [reanimated](https://www.reanimated2.com), [react-native-skia](https://github.com/Shopify/react-native-skia) and [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/).\
 The animation runs smooth at 60+ FPS on my iPhone and iOS simulator.
-Android runs at 50+ FPS on my emulator.
+Android runs at 50+ FPS on my emulator at the moment.

 Demo video (download to get a real feel of the smoothness, as the Github video player runs at a lower FPS);